Newark Yankees: Ohio State League 1944 to 1947, championship

 On June 6, 1947, William Woolard of Newark pitched a no–hitter in an 8–0 victory over the Muncie Reds.

-1948 to 1951
+Ohio-Indiana League 1948 to 1951

-In 1948, Newark gained a new affiliate as the franchise continued play as members of the Class D level Ohio-Indiana League, when the Ohio State League changed names.
-The Newark Yankees began play as an affiliate of the New York Yankees.
-The Lima Terriers, Marion Cubs, Muncie Reds, Portsmouth A's, Richmond Roses, Springfield Giants and Zanesville Dodgers joined the Newark Yankees in league play.
-With a record of 64–74, Newark finished in 5th place.
-Managed by Bobby Dill and Solly Mishkin, Newark finished 17.0 games behind the 1st place Zanesville Dodgers.
+In 1948, Newark played under a new affiliate as the franchise continued play as members of the eight-team Class D level Ohio-Indiana League, when the Ohio State League changed names.
+The Newark "Yankees" began play as an affiliate of the New York Yankees.
+The Lima Terriers, Marion Cubs, Muncie Reds, Portsmouth A's, Richmond Roses, Springfield Giants and Zanesville Dodgers teams joined the Newark Yankees in league play.

+With a record of 64–74, Newark finished in fifth place in the 1948 Ohio-Indiana League standings.
+Managed by Bobby Dill and Solly Mishkin, Newark finished 17.0 games behind the first place Zanesville Dodgers.
+With their fifth-place finish, Newark did not qualify for the four-team playoffs won by Zanesville.